 From now until September 7th, children can join the Scholastic Summer Reading Program.
 They’ll get exclusive access to Scholastic Home Base, filled with books, live events, and entertaining games designed specifically for kids.

 As part of this program, young readers will be motivated to keep track of their reading streaks.
 The more they read (and the longer their reading streak) the more digital fun they can unlock and access.
 This program also helps donate books to kids who don’t have access to books in rural America.

 Parents can download Scholastic Home Base or get the free app for iOS or Android.

 5. Sign your teens up for SYNC to get free audiobooks all summer long.

-6. Get freebies like hats, journals, and more during the annual Books-A-Million summer reading program.
+6. Get a free water bottle during the annual Books-A-Million summer reading program.

 7. Local public libraries offer reading programs and prizes.

 Most public libraries offer summer reading programs for kids and even activities like storytime.